The Inca Rail Journey to Machu Picchu

 Inca Rail vs. Peru Rail

-Inca Rail & Peru Rail both offer four different “classes” en route to Machu Picchu: from “Standard,” all the way up to “Super Luxury” (Peru Rail’s Hiram Bingham train is a whopping $475, but it’s the height of luxury)!
-Nina & I took Inca Rail’s “Executive Class” from Ollantaytambo to Machu Picchu ~ & frankly, I thought it was great!
+Inca Rail & Peru Rail both offer four different “classes” en route to Machu Picchu: from “Standard” to “Super Luxury.”
+Peru Rail’s Hiram Bingham train is expensive ~ but it’s the height of luxury!
+Like the “Orient Express” of Peru.
+Nina & I took Inca Rail’s “Executive Class” from Ollantaytambo to Machu Picchu ~ & I thought it was great!
 Seats are roomy & comfortable, windows are huge (great for viewing scenery), & refreshments are served for the 90-minute ride.

 Inca Rail Journey to Machu Picchu, Girl Who Travels the World, 4 Classes, Inca Rail

-The 4 different “classes” offered by Inca Rail, starting with the least expensive: Executive, the 360, First Class, & Presidential ($55-199+).
+The 4 different “classes” offered by Inca Rail.
 Full meals are available in First Class & Presidential classes.

 Inca Rail Journey to Machu Picchu, Girl Who Travels the World